alexwarth/alexwarth.github.io/scholarly.md

 Conference / Workshop Talks and Colloquia
 -----------------------------------------

+_Towards a Better Programming Experience — In the Classroom and Beyond_.
+University of Miami, 2017.

 _Worlds: Controlling the Scope of Side Effects_.
 ECOOP, 2011.

 _Prototyping Programming Languages with OMeta_.
 Talk at Northrop Grumman, Sacramento, CA, 2012.